-Christmas has already come and gone and today we’re honouring Blue Monday, the (unofficially) most depressing day of the year.
-The day is calculated by factoring in things such as weather and, yes, debt level as people start to receive their credit card statements from December.
+Christmas and New Year’s Day has already come and gone, leaving us to “look forward” to Blue Monday, the (unofficial) most depressing day of the year.
+In 2019, Blue Monday falls on Monday, January 21, and the day is calculated by factoring in things such as weather and, yes, debt level as people start to receive their credit card statements from December.

 Use last year’s spending to plan this year’s budget